Academic Catalog

 COMM-313 Rhetorical Principles of Public Speaking 4 Credits

-Prerequisites: LS-201
+Prerequisites: LA-201 or LS-201

 Minimum Class Standing: Sophomore